RouleThomas/Akizu_Lab/001_EZH1_project/018__CutRun_DOX_V1/labnote.md

-### On consensus peaks ESC_WTKOOEKO - H3K27me3 and EZH2 - GENCODEv47
+### On consensus peaks ESC_WTKOOEKO - H3K27me3 EZH2 EZH1 - no chrX - GENCODEv47

 Let's use GENCODE v47 annotation to be in agreement with the RNAseq annotation!
 Let's create our own txdb as the  `library("TxDb.Hsapiens.UCSC.hg38.knownGene")` is GENCODE v41.
 --> Follow guideline [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/txdbmaker/inst/doc/txdbmaker.html) to create txdb from GTF